J-PAL-MIT Economics Lecture Series

 The D2P2 Lectures feature leading academics and other experts who share knowledge derived from modern applied economics research to demonstrate how it can inform better public policy decision-making.
 Speakers will discuss their groundbreaking research and practice and how it can be applied to improve people’s lives.

 Income inequality in the United States has increased consistently since the 1980s, but has this growing economic gap led to larger cultural distance between the rich and poor?
-Using results from a machine learning algorithm, this talk will discuss whether the lives and attitudes of the rich and poor have diverged from the 1960s to the 2010s.
+Using results from a machine learning algorithm, this talk will discuss how the lives and attitudes of the rich and poor have diverged from the 1960s to the 2010s.

 Marianne Bertrand is the Distinguished Service Professor of Economics and Co-Director of the Social Enterprise Initiative at the University of Chicago Booth School of Business.
 Her research focuses on racial bias and inequality in the US and India.
 Marianne serves as co-chair of J-PAL’s Labor Sector, co-editor of the American Economic Review, and is a Fellow of the American Academy of Arts and Sciences.